Parameter Tampering

 - Conduct authorized penetration testing and code reviews for business-logic flaws.

-- Use HTTPS, but remember that encryption does not replace validation or authorization.
+- Use HTTPS, but remember that encryption does not replace validation, authorization, or server-side business rules.

 Authorized Testing Checklist